 Like most TVs on the market, the Sony X85J uses a BGR (Blue-Green-Red) subpixel layout instead of the traditional Red-Green-Blue layout.
-For video content, this doesn't cause any issues, but if you're planning on using this TV as a PC monitor, it might be an issue for text clarity.
+For video content, this doesn't cause any issues, but it causes text clarity issues with some programs when used as a PC monitor.
 You can read more about this here.

 The Sony X85J has a great color gamut.
 It can display nearly the entire DCI P3 color space used by most current HDR content, but it falls short on highly saturated greens, although this won't be very noticeable with most content.
 It also has okay coverage of the wider Rec.
 2020 color space, but it's not as good as the Hisense U8G.